smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 ## Invoicing and Payment System

 SCRF officially pays invoices at the end of each month, after the work has been performed and billed.
-In certain situations, SCRF may process another round of payments mid-month. **All invoices are due five full business days before the end of the month**.
+In certain situations, SCRF may process another round of payments mid-month. **All invoices are due five full business days before the end of the month.
+Please submit your hours for approval before submitting your invoice.**

 Any billable hours for the month that were forgotten or performed after the invoice was submitted can be added to the next invoice with a description.
 SCRF uses Request Network for all payments.

 How to get set up: